erwinlares/intermediate-software-dev-r/index.md

 site: sandpaper::sandpaper_site
 ---

-* set up development environment on local computer (something with virtual environments?)
+* set up development environment on local computer
 * create repository to host package and documentation in github or gitlab
 * create a package and automate its documentation and testing
 * collaborate with others using github/gitlab to continue updating the package for others to use.